 - Slow down.
 Always travel at or below the posted speed limit through a work zone.
 Make sure you are traveling at a speed that is safe for conditions – even if that speed is much lower than the one posted on the sign.

 - Stay alert.
 Put away the cell phone, turn down the radio, and pause your conversations with others in the car so that you and your passengers can focus on getting through the work zone safely.

 - Don’t tailgate.
 Following too closely can easily result in a crash if the person ahead of you needs to hit their brakes suddenly in order to avoid a worker, equipment, or other hazard in the road.
 Leave more space than you think you need between your car and the one ahead.

 Being prepared for an accident will help, but you can’t avoid every problem in the road.
-If you or a loved one ever gets injured in a work zone car accident, The Law Office of WT Johnson can help.
+If you or a loved one ever gets injured in a work zone crash, a Dallas car accident attorney at The Law Office of WT Johnson can help.
 Contact us at (214) 231-0544.